smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 ##### SdlManager

-The SDL manager will be the main, developer-facing class that will be instantiated to handle lifecycles, submanagers, and any low level API needs.
+The SDL manager will be the main, developer facing class that will be instantiated to handle lifecycles, submanagers, and any low level API needs.
 It contains a builder, an ISdl instantiation, and the proxy bridge interface.
 All submanagers will be created upon instantiation of this manager and their lifecycle controlled by it.

 ```java
 public class SdlManager implements ProxyBridge.LifecycleListener {